Family Guy: Development

 MacFarlane conceived Family Guy in 1995 while studying animation at the Rhode Island School of Design.
 During college, he created his thesis film titled The Life of Larry, which was submitted by his professor at RISD to Hanna-Barbera.
 MacFarlane was hired by the company.
-In 1996, MacFarlane created a sequel to The Life of Larry titled Larry and Steve, which featured a middle-aged character named Larry and an intellectual dog, Steve; the short was broadcast in 1997 as one of Cartoon Network's World Premiere Toons.
+In 1996, MacFarlane created a sequel to The Life of Larry titled Larry and Steve, which featured a middle-aged character named Larry and an intellectual dog, named Steve; the short was broadcast in 1997 as one of Cartoon Network's World Premiere Toons.

 Executives at Fox saw the Larry shorts and contracted MacFarlane to create a series, titled Family Guy, based on the characters.
 Fox proposed that MacFarlane complete a 15-minute short and gave him a budget of $50,000.
 MacFarlane pitched the completed demo short to Fox on May 15, 1998, which featured the first appearance of the Griffin family.
 The first seven minutes of the pitch pilot, which had a storyline parallel to the pilot that aired on television in January 1999, would be included in Family Guy DVD sets.
 The full fifteen-minute pitch demo remained lost until it was uploaded to the internet by Robert Paulson on his personal website in 2022.
-Despite this, the pitch demo was not discovered by the public until March 2025.
+Despite this, the pitch demo was undiscovered until March 21, 2025.

 Several aspects of Family Guy were inspired by the Larry shorts.
 While MacFarlane worked on the series, the characters of Larry and his dog Steve slowly evolved into Peter and Brian Griffin.
 MacFarlane stated that the difference between The Life of Larry and Family Guy was that "Life of Larry was shown primarily in my dorm room and Family Guy was shown after the Super Bowl."

 Family Guy was originally planned to start out as short movies for the sketch show Mad TV, but the plan changed, because MADtvs budget was not large enough to support animation production.
 MacFarlane noted that he then wanted to pitch it to Fox, as he thought that it was the place to create a prime-time animation show.
 Family Guy was originally pitched to Fox in the same year as King of the Hill, but the show was not bought until years later, when King of the Hill became successful.

 After the pilot episode of Family Guy aired, the series was given the greenlight.
 MacFarlane drew inspiration from several sitcoms such as The Simpsons and All in the Family.
 Premises were drawn from several 1980s Saturday-morning cartoons he watched as a child, such as The Fonz and the Happy Days Gang and Rubik, the Amazing Cube.